ssborbis/ContextSearch-web-ext/README.md

 In addition to themes, most CSS styling can be overridden in Options -> General -> User Styles.

+Several important colors and values are given variable names under the :root style to make altering menu styles a bit easier, but some changes require more exact CSS selectors.

 A few examples...

 <img src="https://raw.githubusercontent.com/ssborbis/ContextSearch-web-ext/native-app-support/media/gradient_menu.png" width="200px" />